 - Stay hydrated – Consuming a lot of liquid throughout your journey would help you stay mentally and physically alert.
 Dehydration is a common problem that a lot of bikers suffer from and it is always good to ensure that you consume a lot of water throughout the day when on the road.

 - Don’t believe what you hear – People you meet on the way may or may not misdirect or mislead you if at all you stop to ask directions.
 Therefore, carry with you a map of the area you wish to visit and ensure that you ask more than one person for the way out in case you are lost.

 - Take into consideration the center of gravity when placing the luggage on your bike – Make sure that you pack your gear low and over the wheelbase to avoid drifting to left or right.

 - Recharge your batteries: It is always a good idea to set out on a road trip with a fresh mind.
 A little exercise a few weeks before your road trip would definitely help.
 Similarly, always ensure that all your gadgets are properly cushioned and always charged to avoid being stranded in case of an emergency.

-Bring along a camera as well to capture the beautiful moments on the road that may not meet you again in your journey through life.
+Bring along a camera and a travel size binocular so to capture and appreciate the beautiful moments and sights along the road that may not meet you again in your journey through life.
 Give a few trail camera reviews a read in order to get to the best of the lot within your budget.